rust-lang/cargo/src/doc/src/commands/cargo-fmt.md

 ## NAME

-carog-fmt --- Formats all bin and lib files of the current crate using rustfmt
+cargo-fmt --- Formats all bin and lib files of the current crate using rustfmt

 ## DESCRIPTION